TUM-Core-Facility-Microbiome/ngstoolkit/README.md

 4. Open the GUI (gui.py)

 ## Usage
-The input files for the Tool are FASTQ files (zipped files are accespted).
+The input files for the Tool are FASTQ files (zipped files are accepted).
 Additionally to the FASTQ file a mapping file can be provided (not mandatory).
 The mapping file needs to be in a certain format

 ### Mapping File